Information on potential strike action affecting waste and recycling services 12-18 June and 26 June-9 July.

 Sustainability Appraisal – Phase 2 (February 2022)

-As part of the consultation on the Phase 2 consultation document, we have also published a Sustainability Appraisal Report.
+As part of the consultation on the Phase 2 consultation document, we published a Sustainability Appraisal and invited comments in April 2022.

 Sustainability Appraisal – Phase 1 (November 2020)